-Around 1909 cubism was thought to have been created and recognized with the celebration of Picasso’s painting, the ‘Demoiselles D’Avignon’ which characteristics resembles that of cubism, see figure .
-Art critic, ‘Louis Vauxcelles’, is thought to have come up with the term after seeing the work of George Braque who’s paintings contained a heavily geometric aesthetic with a build up of lines and cubes.
+Around 1909 cubism was thought to have been created and recognised with the celebration of Picasso’s painting, the ‘Demoiselles D’Avignon’ which characteristics resembles that of cubism, see figure .
+Art critic, ‘Louis Vauxcelles’, is thought to have come up with the term after seeing the work of George Braque whose paintings contained a heavily geometric aesthetic with a build-up of lines and cubes.
 Cubism pushed the boundaries of the visual reality of art, influencing the emergence of abstract art, including both neo-plasticism and constructivism.
-The breaking down of objects, showing a different view point to these objects show the 3 dimensional aspects in the same space and time, thus, emphasizing the 2 dimensional flatness of the whole canvas which instead creates an illusion of depth within the painting.
-Pablo Picasso, who was heavily inspired from African tribal masks, said that a face can be distributed in anyway that you like showing an end result that is non-naturalistic, however, still resembles that of the human form, examples of his talented work are shown in figures .
+The breaking down of objects, showing a different view point to these objects show the 3-dimensional aspects in the same space and time, thus, emphasising the 2 dimensional flatness of the whole canvas which instead creates an illusion of depth within the painting.
+Pablo Picasso, who was heavily inspired from African tribal masks, said that a face can be distributed in any way that you like showing an end result that is non-naturalistic, however, still resembles that of the human form, examples of his talented work are shown in figures .
 This is an aspect that is heavily seen within his later works.